This delicious Instant Pot Thai Pork Larb Recipe (Thai Minced Pork) brings you a new way of using mince.

 - Add the soy sauce and fish sauce.
 Make sure you deglaze well by scraping any burnt-on caramelised bits off the bottom of the inner pot with a wooden spoon.

 - Lock the lid in.
-Steam release handle pointing to Sealing.
-Pressure cook on high pressure anywhere between 5 and 15 minutes, this will always depend on how hungry you are (more time = more flavour, see post for details).
-Do a natural pressure release of 5 minutes minimum.
+Steam release se to Sealing.
+Pressure cook on high pressure anywhere between 5 and 15 minutes, this will always depend on how hungry you are (more time = more flavour.

 - Serve with the lime wedges and fresh herbs if using.